TheVinhLuong102/BrickPi_PyRemote/README.md

 Don't use the image from dexter industries.
 BT doesn't work on it and it has meager support for WiFi dongles.
 On a Mac you can burn the downloaded image with the 'restore backup function in [ApplePi-Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/).
+  This should also be possible via the command line, but I didn't bother.

 Make sure you set up your image after the first boot.
 ```bash
 sudo raspi-config
 ```
 And set up

 1. The PiCamera
 2. A custom hostname e.g. 'BrickPi'
 3. Whatever else you feel like